Matvei Muranov: Political life

 Muranov participated in the Bolshevik seizure of power during the October Revolution of 1917 and was elected to the Bolshevik-dominated Presidium of the All-Russian Central Executive Committee at the Second Congress of Soviets.
 On 27 October, he became a member of the joint Bolshevik-Left Socialist-Revolutionary commission charged with preparing the Second Congress of Peasant Soviets in circumvention of the existing Central Executive Committee of Peasant Soviets.
 Muranov was a Bolshevik candidate in the 1917 Russian Constituent Assembly election, being fielded in the Arkhangelsk constituency.
 As a member of the Bolshevik Central Committee, he supported Lenin during the intra-party debate over the Treaty of Brest-Litovsk in early 1918.

 Muranov was not re-elected to the Central Committee at the 7th Bolshevik Party Congress in March 1918, but returned to the body after the 8th Congress in March 1919.
 He remained a member of the Central Committee until 1923.
 Between March 1919 and April 1920, he was a candidate member of the Central Committee's Orgburo.

 During the intra-party struggles of the 1920s, Muranov was an ally of Joseph Stalin.
 At the 11th Party Congress in 1922 he was elected to the Central Control Commission, a member of which he remained until 1934.
-In 1923-1934 he was also a member of the Soviet Supreme Court.
+In 1923–1934 he was also a member of the Soviet Supreme Court.
 In 1934 he moved to the All-Russian Central Executive Committee.

-Muranov survived the Great Purge, which claimed the lives of most Old Bolsheviks, and was sent into retirement in 1939.
-He died in Moscow aged 86.
+Muranov survived the Great Purge, which claimed the lives of many Old Bolsheviks, and was sent into retirement in 1939.
+He died in Moscow aged 86 and was buried at the Novodevichy Cemetery.